edric-cao-goldenowl/webdev-intern-assignment-2/README.md

 ### Must have:
 - The conversion of raw data into the database must be coded and located in this source code. (**hint**: recommend use migration and seeder)
-- Each subject will have 1 object.
 - Write a feature to check score from registration number input
-- Write a feature report
-    -   There will be 4 levels including: >=8 points, 8 points > && >=6 points, 6 points > && >= 4 points, < 4 points
+- Write a feature report.
+There will be 4 levels including: >=8 points, 8 points > && >=6 points, 6 points > && >= 4 points, < 4 points
     - Statistics of the number of students with scores in the above 4 levels by subjects.
-    -   Find the top student of group A including (math, physics, chemistry)
+- List top 10 students of group A including (math, physics, chemistry)
 ### Nice to have:

 - Responsive design (look good on all devices: desktops, tablets & mobile phones).